-If a staff member is placed on a Performance Improvement Plan scheduled to continue into the succeeding academic year or amended so as to extend into the succeeding year, such staff member shall not receive increased salary or wages in the ensuing year (except as provided in Section 10.7 of the Memorandum of Understanding with Teachers).
+If a staff member is placed on a Performance Improvement Plan scheduled to continue into the following academic year or amended so as to extend into the following year, such staff member shall not receive increased salary or wages in the ensuing year.

-Upon successful completion of the Performance Improvement Plan as certified by the Principal or other proper authority, the staff member shall be placed immediately in the same grade and step of the salary or wage scale that he or she would have been on if there had been no Performance Improvement Plan (Reference: Policy GCBAA).
+Upon successful completion of the Performance Improvement Plan as certified by the principal or other proper authority, the staff member shall be placed immediately on the same grade and step of the salary or wage scale that he or she would have been on if there had been no Performance Improvement Plan (Reference: Policy GCBAA).